Updated on 27 June 2017.

 Finally, you can apply fresh thermal grease to the interface between the CPU and its heat sink.
 Again, please consult the laptop’s manual or manufacturer to obtain instructions on how to disassemble these components.

 Most laptops suck in cooling air through their bottoms.
-If the laptop sits on an uneven surface like a blanket, pillow, or your lap, the flow of air into the laptop is disturbed.
-Subsequently, the cooling is not optimal, heat builds up, the surface becomes hot, the temperature of sucked in cooling air increases, and eventually the laptop overheats.
+Uneven surfaces, like a blanket, pillow, or your lap, obstruct your laptop’s airflow.
+Subsequently, the cooling is impaired, heat builds up, the surface becomes hot, the temperature of sucked in cooling air increases, and eventually the laptop overheats.

 Laptop coolers are meant to provide additional cooling.
 However, getting the wrong cooler can actually make the problem worse.
 Before you purchase a cooler, you need to understand the flow of air into and out of your laptop.

 As mentioned above, most laptops suck in air for cooling from the bottom.
 This makes sense because warm air rises upwards.
-However, a cooler that sits underneath the laptop and sucks air away from it, does not contribute to laptop cooling and rather causes a more rapid overheating.
+However, a cooler that sits underneath the laptop and sucks air away from it, does not contribute to laptop cooling and rather accelerates overheating.

 If your laptop has intake grills at its bottom, purchase a cooler that blows cool air upwards, i.e. into the laptop.
 You can also get a passive cooler that does not consume power and merely absorbs heat.